On September 29, 2020 the Federal Motor Carrier Safety Administration (FMCSA) updated Hours of Service rules for commercial motor vehicle drivers.

 - The short-haul exception has been expanded to 150 air-miles and allows a 14-hour work shift to take place

-- The driving window during adverse driving conditions has been expanded by up to 2 additional hours
+- The permitted on-duty time during adverse driving conditions has been expanded by up to 2 additional hours

 - A 30-minute break is required after 8 hours of driving time, instead of on-duty time, and drivers are allowed to use an on-duty (not driving) period to qualify as the required break